Valerio-GROSSI/Hardware_SO101/README.md

 <br>

-### Control of the Robotic Arm using Moveit motion plannig
+### Control of the Robotic Arm using Moveit motion planning

 1. Launch MoveIt and RViz interface for motion planning:
 ```bash